MicrosoftDocs/visualstudio-docs/docs/debugger/debugger-feature-tour.md

 ---
-title: "Debugger Feature Tour - Visual Studio | Microsoft Docs"
+title: "First look at the debugger"
-description: Take a tour of the Visual Studio debugger ms.custom: "mvc" ms.date: "03/27/2018" ms.technology: "vs-ide-debug"
+description: "Take quick look at the different features of the Visual Studio debugger." ms.custom: "mvc" ms.date: "03/27/2018" ms.technology: "vs-ide-debug"